brucemwalker/gs_tools/plugnplay/README.md

 So my procedure now is to run an instance of `gspnp_responder` on a laptop or mini-PC with an ethernet port and a web server (like the opensource [nginx](https://nginx.org/)).
-Then I connect the GRP2612W phone with a CAT-5 patch cable to the laptop and reboot it.
+Then I temporarily connect the GRP2612W phone with a CAT-5 patch cable to the laptop and reboot it.
 The phone will send its beacon, `gspnp_responder` will send back the configuration URL (through a SIP NOTIFY ua-profile event message) and the phone will read a configuration file from the dedicated web server on the laptop.
-That configuration file will contain settings to program the WiFi settings so that once the phone reboost it will be on my office WiFi network where I can connect to it to finish setup.
+That configuration file will contain values to program the WiFi settings so that once the phone reboots it will be on my office WiFi network where I can connect to it to finish setup.

 Some example p-values are:
 ```